 We are used to looking at things in landscape.

-When you watch a video on your phone, which way do you hold it?
+When you watch a movie or TV show on your phone, which way do you hold it?

 What shape is your computer screen?